Levi Bell

 Levi Russo Bell (born August 6, 1999) is an American professional football defensive lineman for the BC Lions of the Canadian Football League (CFL).
 He played college football for the College of Idaho Yotes, Tyler Apaches, Louisiana Tech Bulldogs and the Texas State Bobcats.
 Bell also had stints in the National Football League (NFL) with the Baltimore Ravens, Seattle Seahawks and the Indianapolis Colts.
-He was selected by the Michigan Panthers in the sixth round of the 2023 USFL draft, and played for the team on three separate occasions.
+He was selected by the Michigan Panthers in the sixth round of the 2023 USFL draft, and played for the team on three occasions.

 College career

 Bell played college football for the College of Idaho Yotes in 2018, Tyler Apaches in 2019, Louisiana Tech Bulldogs from 2020 to 2021, and for the Texas State Bobcats in 2022.
 He started his college career at the College of Idaho in the NAIA, making 17 tackles, 1.5 sacks, and a fumble recovery in seven games.
 Bell then transferred to the JUCO school Tyler Junior College and dressed in nine games, registering 41 tackles, three sacks and a fumble recovery.

 He later transferred to Louisiana Tech, playing in 13 games in two seasons, making 27 tackles, four sacks and a fumble recovery.
 In 2022, Bell transferred again, this time landing at Texas State where he set career highs.
 He played in 12 games recording 66 tackles, including 13.5 tackles for a loss and five sacks.
 Bell garnered second-team All-Sun Belt honors as a defensive tackle in his final season.